Baton Rouge Public Transit History

 1953

-February-June — city-parish council voted to raise fares on the city's buses, leading to a bus boycott ref
+February-June — city-parish council voted to raise fares from 10 to 15 cents on the city's buses, leading to a bus boycott ref

 It's not clear to me how the council could vote on fares for a private company.
 But I suppose this did happen before with the streetcars when the city set the rules on what the franchise could charge.
 Weird.